 - What other drugs will affect thioridazine (Mellaril)?

 - Where can I get more information?

-What should I discuss with my healthcare provider before taking thioridazine ?
+What should I discuss with my healthcare provider before taking thioridazine (Mellaril)?

 Thioridazine is not for use in psychotic conditions related to dementia.
 Thioridazine may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.

 You should not use this medication if you are allergic to thioridazine or other anti-psychotic drugs, or if you have untreated or uncontrolled high blood pressure (hypertension), very low blood pressure, a serious heart rhythm disorder, a history of Long QT syndrome, or if you are also using large amounts of alcohol or medicines that make you sleepy.

 There are many medicines that should not be taken together with thioridazine because they may cause serious medical problems.
 Tell your doctor about all other medications you take, including: